eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 ![images/2-vllm-started.png](images/2-vllm-started.png)

-I have [**nvtop**](https://rpmfind.net/linux/epel/9/Everything/x86_64/Packages/n/nvtop-3.1.0-2.el9.x86_64.rpm) installed - its like top but gor GPU's - the LLM is loaded into the GPU on the left - NVIDIA GeForce RTX 4070
+I have [**nvtop**](https://rpmfind.net/linux/epel/9/Everything/x86_64/Packages/n/nvtop-3.1.0-2.el9.x86_64.rpm) installed - its like top but for GPU's - the LLM is loaded into the GPU on the left - NVIDIA GeForce RTX 4070

 ![images/2-nvtop.png](images/2-nvtop.png)